The future is here.

 In 2013, community meetings and extensive planning efforts resulted in a vision detailed extensively in the Westerly Creek Village Community Plan.
 Varied housing styles.
 A thriving, vibrant and safe community.
 A mix of shops, restaurants and businesses.
 A sense of place.
 These phrases are a part of that vision, and it is a vision that is already coming to fruition in 2016.

-This food-centric, community-inspired marketplace is coming in 2016 to the old 22-acre Stanley Aviation campus near East 25th Avenue and Dallas Street.
-Find out more.
-Sign up to receive email updates.
+Restaurants and shops are starting to open at this food-centric, community-inspired marketplace in the old 22-acre Stanley Aviation campus near East 25th Avenue and Dallas Street, and many more are coming in 2017.
+Find out more on the Stanley Marketplace website.

 Westerly Creek Village Urban Renewal Plan

-The Westerly Creek Village was adopted by the Aurora City Council in January 2013 and amended in April 2015.
-A second amendment currently being considered would create two new tax increment financing (TIF) areas for the Stapleton Aurora project.
+The Aurora City Council adopted the Westerly Creek Village Urban Renewal Plan in 2013, and it was amended twice in 2015.
+The second amendment created two new tax increment financing (TIF) areas for the Stapleton Aurora project.